-Plus, this experience includes two live-streaming visits.
-Specifically, your team will be inspired by visits to Hampton, Virginia, and Austin, Texas.
+Further, this experience includes two live-streaming visits.
+Specifically, your team will be inspired by visits to Hampton, Virginia, where they will see Point Comfort, the location where the first enslaved Africans landed in 1619, and the Texas African American History Monument in Austin, Texas.

 This is NOT a lecture.
-Instead, the interactive experience honors the history and traditions of Juneteenth.
+Instead, this accurate and thoughtful interactive experience honors the history and traditions of Juneteenth.

 “The Juneteenth tour was highly organized.
 Every piece of information was relevant in building the overall story of the tour.
 Our tour guides were everything you would want in tour guides.
 They were funny, knowledgeable, well-spoken, creative.”Corinne

 In general, the Juneteenth event ranges from $20 to $85 USD per person.

 Lower pricing is for large groups interested in virtual-only events.

 We provide discounted pricing for schools and nonprofits.

 Fill out the information below.
 We will help you create an event that best matches your budget.

 60 minute engaging Team Building experience;

 2 live in-studio guides;